5T33Z0/OC-Little-Translated/11_Graphics/GPU/AMD_Radeon_Tweaks/README.md

 ![WorkLoadpPlcy](https://user-images.githubusercontent.com/76865553/180636520-2a147de1-d741-4913-8727-4f21a4a28633.png)

 **NOTE**: Acidantehra's AMD Radeon FAQs suggests calling the property `PP,PP_WorkLoadPolicyMask`, but I have seen configs which use `PP_WorkLoadPolicyMask` instead.
 It seems that both methods work.
-The only difference is that when using `PP,PP_` the property is listed alphabetically among other `PP_`entries, while using `PP_` puts the entry in a different position in the list.
-You can check this yourself: In IOReg, switch the mode to "IODeviceTree".
+The only difference is that when using `PP,PP_`, the property is listed alphabetically among other PowerPlay entries, while using `PP_` puts the entry in a different position in the list.
+You can check this yourself: in IOReg, switch the mode to "IODeviceTree".
 Search for `GFX0`.
-The property is listed as `PP_WorkLoadPolicy` in both cases, it's just sorted differently.
+The property shoulbe listed as `PP_WorkLoadPolicy` in both cases, just sorted differently.
+It seems that the comma can be utilized as a modifier for sorting entries in the IO Registry.

 ## Credits & Resources
 - Acidanthera for `Lilu.kext` and `WhateverGreen.kext`